StratexLabs/EmployeeCloud-Release-Guide/README.md

 ## Commit Conventions

-Generally, we follow commit conventions similar to link:http://chris.beams.io/posts/git-commit[these] with the exception of #6 on there.
+Generally, we follow commit conventions similar to link:http://chris.beams.io/posts/git-commit [these] with the exception of #6 on there.

 ## Dealing with Conflicts